LinHeMa/congress-budget-watch-platform/PRPs/add-timeline.md

 - Install daisyUI and integrate with existing TailwindCSS v4 setup
 - Replace current timeline component with daisyUI vertical timeline (right side only)
-- Maintain existing Timeline and TimelineItem interfaces
+- Maintain existing Timeline and TimelineItem types
 - Preserve all current functionality without affecting other components
 - Keep the same data structure and props API